 Children and teens often keep their thoughts and feelings private so as not to add stress to their parents.
 This comes from a place of love and protection, but can end up being harmful and put them at risk for depression, anxiety, or behavior problems.

-Strategies to Support Teens When Parents Divorce:
+Strategies to Help Teens Manage the Pain of Divorce:

 To lower these risks, open and ongoing communication with both parents can help children to work through these irrational thoughts and tough emotions.
 The extra support of a family therapist, or child therapist with experience in divorce, could also be invaluable in giving the child a place to express what they fear might hurt their parents.